LucksLab/nerd/docs/index.md

 - **Issues & enhancements**: File GitHub issues or PRs; the maintainers welcome field-specific engines (R, Bayesian) via the plugin registry.
 - **Extending tasks**: New CLI steps simply subclass `Task` and leverage the shared logging, SQLite helpers, and runner infrastructure.

-NERD is designed to evolve with your experiments.
+nerd is designed to evolve with your experiments.
 Start with the examples, keep everything in version control, and you’ll have a reproducible kinetic analysis pipeline ready for the next manuscript.